 "Sometimes Farrell triumphs.
 More often he loses.
 And yet he goes on, with valor, to redeem the saddest parts of the life itself through persistence and will."

-struggle to forge some kind of workable relation between art and politics," said WILLIAM H. PRITCHARD, a professor of English at Amherst College and author of "Updike: America's Man of Letters."
+struggle to forge some kind of workable relation between art and politics," said WILLIAM H. PRITCHARD, a professor of English at Amherst College, writing in The Washington Times.
 Farrell "has been so well served by Mr. Landers' labor of love."

 Robert K. Landers "restores Farrell to his rightful place in American letters a century after his birth," wrote DONNA SEAMAN, associate editor of the American Library Association's Booklist.
 "By bringing Farrell's rough Chicago boyhood into crisp focus, Landers illuminates the primary source for his gritty fiction and the impetus for his becoming a boldly independent yet integral member of the radical Left.
 Landers convincingly argues that what Farrell, compulsively prolific and uneven, lacked in stylistic panache he made up for with keen observations and intensity, making him a literary force to be reckoned with, and treasured."